How Much Should You Spend On A Car In Malaysia?

 How do you find out if you can afford a car?

-Let’s use the average starting salary of a fresh graduate, for example, RM2500 (in most industries).
+Let’s use the average starting salary of a fresh graduate, for example, RM2,500 (in most industries).
 Their annual gross income would amount to RM30,000.
-Using the annual gross income as a guide, a viable car to purchase by the fresh grad would be the Perodua Axia E 1.0 manual, priced at RM22,621.78 (0% GST), but do keep in mind that this is the cheapest brand new car available in Malaysia right now, and it doesn’t even come with a radio.
+Using the annual gross income as a guide, a viable car to purchase by the fresh grad would be the Perodua Axia E 1.0 manual, priced at RM23,367 (not inclusive of car insurance), but do keep in mind that this is the cheapest brand new car available in Malaysia right now, and it doesn’t even come with a radio.

-If the fresh grad is to put a downpayment of 10% and take a 5-year loan with an (estimated) interest rate of 3%, they would be paying roughly RM390 per month (RM293 for a 7-year loan or RM239 for a 9-year loan).
+If the fresh grad is to put a downpayment of 10% and take a five-year loan with an (estimated) interest rate of 3%, they would be paying roughly RM404 per month (RM303 for a seven-year loan or RM247 for a nine-year loan).
+(These estimations were made via the car loan monthly instalment calculator on Calculator.com.my.)
 Do keep in mind that the longer the loan repayment period, the higher the total interest rate, so it is better to keep the loans as short as possible.

 It isn’t that simple